 Most Popular Criminal Justice & Corrections Programs in ID

-Students who attend this public school pay an average net price of $6,711.
-39% of the teachers are full time.
+Students who attend this public school pay an average net price of $7,682.
+83% of students are awarded financial aid at this school.
 20 to 1 is the student to faculty ratio.

-The 7.40% student loan default rate is lower than average.
-Graduates earn an average $30,700 after graduation.
+Grads earn an average early-career salary of $34,482 after earning their degree at this institution.
+The student loan default rate is 5.50% which is lower than average.
 Most students complete their degree in 4.67 years.